<<Page 4 || All Side Story #1 pages || Page 6>>

 Alright, fuck this.

-Colt walked right up to it and started stroking the back of its neck.
+Colt walked right up to him and started stroking the back of his neck.

 "Brick!" came the woman's shriek.
 "No!
 Bad dog!
 What's the matter with you?!"